J. Budziszewski

-Jay D. Budziszewski (born 1952) is an American philosopher and professor of government and philosophy at the University of Texas at Austin, where he has taught since 1981.
+J. Budziszewski (born 1952) is an American philosopher and political scientist.
+He is a professor of government and philosophy at the University of Texas at Austin, where he has taught since 1981.
 He specializes in ethics, political philosophy and the interaction of these two fields with religion and theology.

 Budziszewski has written widely, in both scholarly and popular venues, about a variety of moral and political issues including abortion, marriage, sexuality, capital punishment, and the role of judges in a constitutional republic.
 His principal area of publication is the theory of natural law.
 He has been a leading advocate for natural law theory over the past twenty years.
-In this context, he has given particular attention to the problem of moral self-deception: what happens when human beings tell themselves that they don't know what they really do.
+In this context, he has given particular attention to the problem of moral self-deception.
 Among his research interests are also virtue ethics and the problem of tolerance.

-Apart from his scholarly philosophical work, Budziszewski is known for articles and books of Christian apologetics, addressed to a broad audience including young people and college students.
-Known as one of the prominent evangelical intellectuals in America and former atheist, Budziszewski was received into the Roman Catholic Church on Easter Sunday 2004.
-After his conversion, he continues to address his writings and lectures on Christian themes to Protestant, Catholic, and Orthodox Christians, as well as to those who are uncertain of their beliefs but are sincerely seeking.

 Education

-After graduation from high school in 1970, Budziszewski began studies at the University of Chicago, choosing it partly because of its biopsychology program (which in fact he never entered) and partly because of its reputation as a hive of left-wing activity.
-Intellectually, Budziszewski was then obsessed with mind-body problems; politically, he was far to the left.
-After two years, however, he quit school in the conviction that he should learn a trade and join the proletariat.
-Becoming a welder, he worked a variety of jobs, ending up at the Tampa shipyards.
-When he realized that he belonged in college after all, he earned his BA at the University of South Florida, his MA at the University of Florida, and his PhD at Yale University.
+After graduating from high school in 1970, Budziszewski enrolled at the University of Chicago for its biopsychology program and for the left-wing groups on its campus.
+After two years as an undergraduate, he left the university in order to learn a trade and became a welder.
+He later returned to college and graduated from the University of South Florida with a Bachelor of Arts in political science in 1975.
+He then earned a Master of Arts in political science from the University of Florida in 1977 and his Ph.D. in political science from Yale University in 1981.

+Career

 He has been teaching at the University of Texas at Austin since finishing his doctoral studies in 1981, where he teaches courses on the American Founding and the natural law tradition of Thomas Aquinas.

+Apart from his scholarly philosophical work, Budziszewski is known for articles and books of Christian apologetics, addressed to a broad audience including young people and college students.
+He was known as one of the prominent evangelical intellectuals in America.

+Personal life

+Raised Baptist, Budziszewski later became an atheist, then an Episcopalian and was received into the Catholic Church on Easter Sunday 2004.
+Since his conversion, he has continued to address his writings and lectures on Christian themes to Protestant, Catholic, and Orthodox Christians, as well as to those who are uncertain of their beliefs but are sincerely seeking.
+He is married to his wife Sandra.